srkjs/Coding-Interview/Amazon/Password Strength/passwordStrengh.md

 > Space : O(1), constant space.

 <br />
-To know how the password is split to find the strength, refer [solution](passwordStrength.py "Password Strength").
+To know how the password is split to find the strength, refer [solution](passwordStrength.py "Password Strength")